 If you are a school administrator or teacher, there are numerous bullying programs available at this time with tangible things you can do.
 Also, try to pay attention to your own internal reactions to bullying.
 Do you find yourself inadvertently engaging in microaggressions and unconscious prejudices that reinforce bully and victim statuses?
 Do you also have a support group and a place where everyone can talk about it with each other?
 Does your school engage in a culture of openness and flexibility or is it succumbing to old entrenched bullying patterns?
 What can you do to speak out in little ways each day to support inclusion, empathy, and equality for all?

 We are social creatures and we need each other for survival.
 That means we need the victims, the onlookers, and even the bullies.
 We don’t need an enemy to keep us together.
 Instead, we can focus on growth and ask ourselves what our own individual experiences are teaching us about ourselves.
 We can also find peace by trusting the greater ethereal forces that unite all of life.
 We are part of a greater whole.

-Or to put it in simpler and more measureable terms—Mother of Family Therapy Virginia Satir stated, “We need four hugs a day for survival.
-We need eight hugs a day for maintenance.
+Or to put it in simpler and more measurable terms—Mother of Family Therapy Virginia Satir stated, “We need four hugs a day for survival.
+We need 8 hugs a day for maintenance.
 We need 12 hugs a day for growth.”